tushartushar/DesigniteJava/README.md

 	- FANIN (Fan-in - Class)
 	- FANOUT (Fan-out - Class)

+## Where can I get the latest release?
+You may download the executable jar from the [Designite](http://www.designite-tools.com/DesigniteJava) website.

 ## Compilation
 We use maven to develop and build this application with the help of Eclipse IDE and libraries.
 To create a runnable jar, run the following command in the directory where the repository is cloned: